arcusmaximus/TrRebootModTools/Documentation.md

 Because TR blend shapes use custom vertex normals but Blender's shape keys don't support these, exported heads tend to have artifacts even if you didn't change anything.
 (The most noticeable effect is dark patches on the eyelids.)
 To work around this, the addon lets you transfer the shape key normals from the original model to your modified one.
-Find the "TR Mesh Properties" panel in Blender's Data Properties tab, select the original file as the "Shape Key Normals Source", and export your model as usual.
+Find the "Tomb Raider Properties" panel in Blender's Data Properties tab, select the original file as the "Shape Key Normals Source", and export your model as usual.

 ### Skeletons